Tips to Lower Cholesterol

 Omega-3 fats are great for heart health: They lower triglycerides and blood pressure.
 Another bonus?
 This type of fat helps prevent blood clots.

-Studies show that exercising up to three times a week for 30 minutes can reduce LDL cholesterol, increase HDL cholesterol, and lower your risk of serious heart complications.
+Studies show that exercising up to three times a week for 30 minutes can reduce LDL cholesterol, increase HDL cholesterol, and lower your risk of heart disease.

-According to the American Diabetes Association, people with diabetes who exercise for at least 30 minutes a day have better glucose control and a much lower risk of complications from cardiovascular disease than those who don't exercise.
+According to the ADA, people with diabetes who exercise for at least 30 minutes a day have better blood sugar control and a much lower risk of complications from cardiovascular disease than those who don't exercise.

 More health benefits of exercise: